Choosing a web design agency is the most important decision you'll make about your website.

 A good quote might show you that an agency is worth a little extra money for the detail, understanding and service they aim to provide.
 Whereas an email with just a price tag might make you think twice about whether an agency really understands what your project needs.

-Choosing the right web agency for your project does deserve a lot of thought, as it's going to have a big impact on whether your website is a success.
+Choosing the right web design agency for your project deserves a lot of thought, as it's going to have a big impact on whether your website is a success.

 All the steps you've gone through should bring you to a point where you feel really confident that you've found an agency that listens, that understands what your goals are, and has the technical abilities and artistic flair to make a website that's going to achieve those goals.